Merrymeeting Daylilies

 And I am trying to do exactly that.

 On Jan.
 27, 2023, I received a letter from the Bank stating that an auction to sell our house has been scheduled for the following month.
 I sent them another copy of “The Lawyer’s Letter”, and thought no more of it.
 But this time I heard back from them with a confirmation of the scheduled sale.
 In a panic, I turned everything over to the attorney who had been handling the Will and Trust.
-I had never mentioned the Bank loan situation to him, because it was long settled and a dead issue.
+I had never mentioned the Bank loan situation to him, because I thought it was long settled and a dead issue.
 Our lawyer looked into the situation and discovered that there was some uncertainty in the way that the court decree had been worded FIVE YEARS BEFORE.
 The legalese is confusing to us, but our lawyer has noted that it does not directly mention the debt being discharged.
 You can imagine my dismay.

 Why did the Big Bank wait FIVE YEARS to get serious about this issue?